bcgov/common-hosted-form-service/openshift/crunchydb/README.md

-# Fider
+# CrunchyDB

-Fider uses CrunchyDB as its highly available database.
-CrunchyDB uses Patroni, which uses PostgreSQL as the database.
+CHEFS uses CrunchyDB for all of its highly available database.
+CrunchyDB uses Patroni for replication and failovers, and Patroni uses PostgreSQL as the underlying database.

 ## Installation

 This CrunchyDB installation use the
 [Helm chart](https://github.com/bcgov/crunchy-postgres) provided by the fine folks over at platform services.
+Huge thanks go to this team for doing the hard work of figuring out the CrunchyDB setup and making it easy for the community.

-The `charts` directory has been copied here from commit `91d32cb` so that changes to the upstream repo don't unexpectedly change our deployments.
+The `charts` directory has been copied here so that changes to the upstream repo don't unexpectedly change our deployments.
 This stability and consistency comes at the cost of added maintenance effort to stay in sync.

+This code is current to commit `91d32cb` in December 2024.